XinhuiL/XinhuiL.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Statistics at LSE, working under the supervision of [Dr. Kostas Kalogeropoulos](https://kostaskalog.github.io/webpage/) and [Dr. Francesca Panero](https://francescapanero.github.io/).
+I am a PhD student in Statistics at LSE, working under the supervision of [Dr. Kostas Kalogeropoulos](https://kostaskalog.github.io/webpage/).
 Prior to joining the PhD programme, I completed an MSc in Statistics (Research) at the LSE Department of Statistics.
 I received my Bachelor’s degree in Statistics from Beijing Normal-Hong Kong Baptist University.

 I am a big fan of Manchester City FC, too!
 Sometimes you might spot me in Manchester on weekends, especially hanging around near the Etihad Stadium.